cscart/docs/en/developer_guide/core/controllers/index.rst

     php admin.php --dispatch=controller.mode --param1=value --param2=value --param3[]=value1 --param3[]=value2 --param4[param5]=value

 These parameters are passed to the controller as ordinary request parameters and are available in the ``$_REQUEST`` array.
-If the mode of a controller processes POST requests, pass the ``--p`` argument to the script after specifying the parameters.
+If the mode of a controller processes POST requests, pass the ``-p`` argument to the script after specifying the parameters.

 Running a controller's mode in the console will perform the actions implemented in that mode.
 If nothing appears in the command line after you use the command, it may mean that: